nwjnilsson/nanocut-firmware/README.md

 My specific pinout config (`CPU_MAP_PLASMA_NANO` in `cpu_map.h`) can be found below.
 I'm running a dual-Y stepper setup, so I will refer to the two as Y1 and Y2.

 **IMPORTANT**\
-Make sure to go through `config.h` and understand the implications of `DISABLE_LIMIT_PIN_PULL_UP` and `DISABLE_PROBE_PIN_PULL_UP` etc. as these settings will vary depending on what sensors/switches are being used.
+If you come across this repo and want to use the code for your machine, make sure to go through `config.h` and understand the implications of all the defines, as it is currently configured for my specific machine.
 The NanoCut Control software supports configuring limit pin inversion (i.e the meaning of high/low), but not changing the pull-up configuration.

 **Note** D13 is unused because I encountered issues when trying to use it as the Y2 limit.
 Unsure if pin is used by something else and there is a conflict.
 | Pin | Function |